parfaitementweb/wordpress-starter-theme/README.md

     npm install
     npm run watch

+    # Build your assets for production using
-    # For production building: npm run production
+    # npm run production

----

-## Ideology behind this starter theme: No specific footprint
-This starter theme is based on the underscores.me file structure and only includes an additional and optional set of tools to ease your development.
-You will and can still develop your theme as any other basic Wordpress Theme.
+    # Read more about Laravel Mix on their official documentation.

 ---